 Castle Hill Townsville

-Photo of Strand Park (home of the Strand Night Markets) with Castle Hill in the background.
+Strand Park (home of the Strand Night Markets) with Castle Hill in the background Photograph by Jan Robinson

-Townsville residents are fitness fanatics.
+When thinking of what to do in Townsville, remember that Townsville residents are fitness fanatics.
 Join the 3000 locals who climb Castle Hill each week.
-Walk the road, climb the goat track or go up one way and down the other, the choice is yours.
+Walk the road, climb the goat track or go up one way and down the other, the choice is yours, just get out there and do it!
 We’re devotees of the Goat Track up and the road down.

 The best time is after 4 pm when the goat track on the ocean side is shaded and the west facing road catches the setting sun.